I’ve always loved to cook, but that doesn’t mean I love cooking every meal, every day!

 I’m talking about Slow Cooker Pulled Pork.

-It’s full of flavor, loaded with health benefits (yes, it really is!) and takes maybe 5 minutes of prep work if you follow my slow cooker method.
+It’s full of flavor, loaded with micronutrients (hello collagen/glycine, zinc, selenium, vitamin B6 and so much more), and takes maybe 5 minutes of prep work if you follow my slow cooker method.

 This recipe has gone through many variations over the years, and what I’ve settled on takes the least amount of effort, but still tastes fantastic.

-Of course, pulled pork often accompanies not-the-healthiest things (buns, barbeque sauce, starchy sides, etc), so be sure to read below the recipe to learn my go-to healthy, but still yummy, side dishes to complete the meal.
+Of course, pulled pork often accompanies not-the-healthiest things (buns, barbeque sauce, etc,), so be sure to read below the recipe to learn my go-to healthy, but still yummy, side dishes to complete the meal.

 I have to say, this is one of the few slow cooker pulled pork recipes that does not need barbeque sauce to taste good.
 I repeat, this recipe does not need barbeque sauce to taste good!
 (Please, taste test it first!)